LionWeb-io/specification/new-readme/readme-new.md

 ![Reference Architecture Diagram](ref-arch.png)

 A **model** is a graph structure with nodes and edges and one primary containment hierarchy [B].
 Nodes are typed by a reference to a concept (a node in the metamodel of the language) and edges are named and typed (another concept).
 Nodes also have properties which have names and primitive types.
 Nodes are identified by unique IDs.
-A LIonWeb language -- or its metamodel -- is an instance of the LIonWeb meta metamodel.
+A LIonWeb language -- or its metamodel -- is an instance of the LIonWeb meta-metamodel.

 A **repository** [A] stores models and provides clients [C,D,E,F,G] access to the nodes in a model.
 Conceptually, it is the center of a LIonWeb system, with clients connected to it in a star topology.